opensearch-project/sql/docs/dev/Pagination-v2.md

 There are no changes for non-paging requests.

-Changes to logical query plan to support initial pagination request:
+Changes to logical query plan to support Initial Query Request:
 1. `LogicalPaginate` is added to the top of the tree.
 It stores information about paging should be done in a private field `pageSize` being pushed down in the `Optimizer`.

 ```mermaid